09 Dec Secure Enough? A Security Audit Checklist for Your Business

 Your Security Audit Checklist: The Big Picture

-With intrusions, theft, and cybercrime in the news, you are likely wondering how to keep your business safe.
-While you may have decent security policies in place, there are inevitably areas with weak coverage.
-With this in mind, we’ve created a list of questions to consider when conducting a business security audit.
-We’ve tried to cover all layers and access points in order to ensure proper protection from bad actors, system failures, and disastrous events.
+With intrusions, theft, and cybercrime in the news, you’re likely wondering how to keep your business safe.
+While you may have decent security policies in place, there are always weaknesses to address.
+With this in mind, we’ve created a list of questions to guide your business security audit.
+Our list covers all layers and access points in order to ensure proper protection from bad actors, system failures, and disastrous events.

-If you are currently concerned about the state of your business security, now may be a good time to conduct a security audit of your location, personnel, and computer systems.
+If you’re concerned about the state of your business security, now may be a good time to conduct a security audit of your location, personnel, and computer systems.
 Below is a security audit checklist for your business, to help ensure you’ve covered all the bases.

 Protecting Your Business Location